oppia/marketing-team/README.md

 # marketing-team
-Private repo for the marketing team to plan new posts.
+Repo for the marketing team to plan new posts.